This Tutorial Answers Some of the Most Frequently Asked Software Testing Interview Questions.

-1. In an application currently in production, one module of code is being modified.
-Is it necessary to re-test the whole application or is it enough to just test functionality associated with that module?
+Q #1) In an application currently in production, one module of code is being modified.
+Is it necessary to re-test the whole application or is it enough to just test the functionality associated with that module?

-Vijay: Well, the answer is both.
-You will have to test the functionality of that module as well as the other modules.
-But you can differentiate on the stress to be given on the module to be tested.
+Answer: Well, the answer is both.
+You need to test the functionality of that module as well as the other modules.
+It also depends on the module that you are modifying.

-I think this scenario will explain the answer to your question well.
+The below scenario will explain the answer to this question in a better way.

 If Module A is modified, Module B is depending on module A, and Module C is a general module independent of module A.

-So in this case you will test the module A in depth to all test cases.
-Then your next stress will be on module B. Wait now what about module C?
-You will have to test this module as well but may be with less stress because module C is not depend on module A but may be depend on module B.
+Here, you will first test module A deeply.
+Your next stress will be on module B. But what about module C?
+This module will be tested as well but with less stress, because module C does not depend on module A for its functioning, rather it depends on module B.

-Again if you are a white box tester you probably know which modules will get affected and which modules should be tested.
-But as a black box tester you will need to do regression testing as well.
+If you are a white box tester, you must know which modules are to be tested and which ones can be affected.
+But in case you are a black box tester, then you will be required to do Regression Testing as well.

-2. What is the most challenging situation you had during testing?
+Q #2) Share the most challenging situation that you have ever faced during testing?

-3. What are you going to do if there is no Functional Spec or any documents related to the system and developer who wrote the code does not work in the company anymore, but you have system and need to test?
+Q #3) What are you going to do if there is no Functional Spec, or any documents related to the system and the developer who wrote the code does not work in the company anymore, but you have a system and need to test?

-If you are a white box tester then next step you can do is to see the different module code.
-By this you will know the test cases for different modules and relation of modules.
+If you are a white box tester, the next step is to look for different module codes.
+By this, you will be able to analyze the test cases for different modules and their relations.